-pszKey: Name of the parameter pszBuffer: Pointer to a buffer
+pszKey: Name of the parameter

+pszBuffer: Pointer to a buffer

+nBufSize: Size of the buffer

 The keys known by the extension modules are specific to them.
 Please refer to the documentation for the respective module.

 See chapter "Important Remarks on the Function Parameters of DLLs" concerning the buffer return value.